other-kat/otherkat-site/portfolio.md

 <h2><i><a href="https://otherkat.com/installation/2024-07-14-shedding-at-gallery-puzi%C4%87.html">Multi-Band Excitation: A New Piece For Radio</a></i> with <a href="https://agnescameron.info/">Agnes Cameron</a> at <a href="https://robidacollective.com/projects/academy-of-margins/summer-school-of-the-academy-of-margins-2025">Robida Collective</a>, Topolò (2025)</h2>

-*Multi-Band Excitation* is explored in three forms. an electronics workshop and 'hang out' to discuss theory, and an installation.
-The piece pulls from [Tetsuo Kogawa's][tk] writing and designs for an [FM Transmitter][tkdiagram], Fred Moten and Sefano Harney's [Undercommons][undercommons], Frantz Fanon's [writings on the Voice of Fighting Algeria][vofa] and [Radio Alice's][freealice] philosophy towards pirate radio.
+An electronics workshop, theoretical discussion, and installation.
+Participants co-construct miniature FM transmitters—learning to read schematics, solder components, and generate signals—blurring the boundaries between maker, thinker, and listener.
+Drawing from [Tetsuo Kogawa’s][tk] DIY radio ethos and [designs][tkdiagram], [the Undercommons][undercommons], Frantz Fanon’s reflections on the [Voice of Fighting Algeria][vofa], and [Radio Alice’s][freealice] pirate media philosophy, the work invites a hands-on interrogation of transmission, agency, and collective intimacy.

 For a full reference library see our [are.na project channel][arena].
 The first stage of the piece is the workshop and 'hangout', described [here][workshop].
 You can find a description and archival materials of the installation [here][install].